-Coaches may attend clinics and workshops with expenses paid at the discretion of the school district Per Board of Education Policy 377.1.
+Coaches may attend clinics and workshops with expenses paid at the discretion of the school district Per district procedure.

 1.08 Athletic Tournaments

 Coaches may attend state tournaments for the sport/activity they are coaching per Board of Education Policy 377.1.